Skip to main content

 1) Strategy

-Under this phase, M&A Advisors in the US assess the changes pertaining to the acquirer’s industry and identify growth opportunities and targets in line with the firm’s corporate strategy.
+Under this phase, M&A Advisors in the US assess changes in the acquirer’s industry and identify growth opportunities and targets that align with the firm’s corporate strategy.

-This encompasses creating a portfolio strategy and an operating model assessment, corporate financing or investment banking and strategic alternatives.
+This encompasses creating a portfolio strategy, assessing an operating model, corporate financing, investment banking, and strategic alternatives.

-Besides, this stage also covers target screening, deal structuring, readiness review, synergy analysis and modeling.
+This stage also covers target screening, deal structuring, readiness review, synergy analysis, and modeling.

 2) Execution

-During the execution phase, M&A expert advisors in commercial, financial, HR, IT, operational and tax aspects provide insight into the transition and financing options.
-The execution phase combines experience and knowledge to bring closure to the complex process.
+During the execution phase, M&A expert advisors in commercial, financial, HR, IT, operational, and tax aspects provide insight into the transition and financing options.
+The execution phase combines experience and knowledge to close the complex process.

 3) Integration

-In the final phase, integration or separation will present the acquirer with a set of challenges including costs, timelines and business disruptions, among others.
-This phase spans integration or separation planning support, developing the sales purchase agreement, financial agreement advisory, finalizing valuation and purchase price, completion statement advisory.
+In the final phase, integration or separation will present the acquirer with challenges, including costs, timelines, and business disruptions.
+This phase spans integration or separation planning support, developing the sales purchase agreement, financial agreement advisory, finalizing valuation and purchase price, and completion statement advisory.

-Post-deal closure, M&A advisors organize Day 1 Readiness Transition Service Agreement, synergy support, human capital integration, tax integration and restructuring.
-Technology M&A Advisors in the US assure of a hassle-free process all throughout the integration phase including end-state planning.
+Post-deal closure, M&A advisors organize the Day 1 Readiness Transition Service Agreement, synergy support, human capital integration, tax integration, and restructuring.
+Technology M&A Advisors in the US assure a hassle-free process throughout the integration phase, including end-state planning.

 Mergers & Acquisition advisory services

-The M&A process brings a series of benefits for both the acquirer and target companies if carried out in a phased and strategic manner.
-Assessment, evaluation and reevaluation are key to the process at every step, without which the merger or separation can turn out to be unfruitful for both firms.
+If carried out in a phased and strategic manner, the M&A process benefits both the acquirer and target companies.
+Assessment, evaluation, and reevaluation are key to the process at every step, without which the merger or separation can be unfruitful for both firms.

-Above all, strong advisory support can transform the daunting process of M&A into a much-organized system.
-Considering a merger?
+Above all, solid advisory support can transform the daunting Mergers and Acquisitions Advisory process into an organized system.
+Are you considering a merger?

 Contact Us